ABOUT KENN HUNDLEY

 One of these innovations was the use of white paint on weight lifting and gym equipment.
 In 1985 all gym equipment was either black or dark gray.
 Kenn was the first equipment manufacturer to use white paint and within an 18 month period all gym equipment manufacturers were painting their equipment white.

-When he started to play golf on a more regular basis he decided take some golf lessons.
+In 1989 when he started to play golf on a more regular basis he decided take some golf lessons.
 Kenn grew up in a baseball family.
 Kenn even played one season of minor league ball for the Cubs.
 Kenn's nephew is Todd Hundley who caught for the Mets, Dodgers and Cubs.
 Todd would eventually train on Kenn's batting emulator.
 All of this baseball history was not helping Kenn's golf game.
 It did not take long to realize that the golf instructors could play very well and explain the mechanics of golf well but they could not get Kenn to learn or feel these mechanics.
 He knew that there was a disconnect between what the instructors knew and what they could get Kenn's body to learn.

 This is when Kenn decided to try a different approach to learning to play golf.
 He decided that he would video tape several golfers who were very good at the time.
 Kenn did not know it then but these golfers were using the DEFAULT SWING.
 He then played the video tape back one frame at a time and he drew dots on all of their body joints.
 This allowed him to see what the pro golfers were doing and when they were doing it.
 From this information Kenn built the first movement specific, resistance specific and sequence specific golf training aid anywhere which he named the Golf Swing Emulator.
 That name has since been changed to the Long Ball Trainer.